procount/pinn/README_PINN.md

 ## Display Customisation

 In addition to the toolbars, the following functionality is provided:
  - <b>Language Selection</b>: Allows you to select the language used for text display.
  - <b>Keyboard Layout Selection</b>: Allows you to select the keyboard layout to be used.
  - <b>Display Mode Selection</b>: By default, PINN will output over HDMI at your display's preferred resolution, even if no HDMI display is connected.
 If you do not see any output on your HDMI display or are using the composite output, press 1, 2, 3 or 4 on your keyboard to select HDMI preferred mode (1), HDMI safe mode (2), composite PAL mode (3), or composite NTSC mode (4), respectively.
+ - <b>Background colour</b>: To change the background colour for the screen and most windows, add `background=r,g,b` to recovery.cmdline, where 0,0,0 is black and 255,255,255 is white.
+ - <b>style</b>: The style of the windows display can be modified  by adding `style=motif/windows/platinum` to recovery.cmdline

 Note that all user settings (language, keyboard layout, display mode) will persist between reboots and will also be automatically passed to the installed OSes.
 This means that if you can see the PINN interface on your display device, you should be able to see the OS CLI/GUI when it boots too.